krenfix15/srec-file-updater/README.md

 # To open the application:
 1. Download the project
 2. Open the solution "SREC_Updater.sln" in Visual Studio
-3. Compile it
+3. Compile the project
-4. To see how it works, open the "test.srec" file attached
+4. To see how the application works, open the "test.srec" file attached

 # What I Learned